First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Discussions

 A measurement of the matter correlation function can constrain cosmological parameters such as the matter energy density at present $\Omega_{{\rm m}0}$ and the amplitude of the matter power spectrum $\sigma_8$.
 Since galaxies are a biased tracer of the underlying matter distributions, we cannot directly measure the matter correlation function from the spatial distributions of galaxies (galaxy clustering).
 The matter correlation function, however, can be recovered by combining the galaxy clustering and galaxy lensing signal \cite{Baldauf2010}, because the clustering and lensing signal depend on the bias in a different manner.
 In the limit of large scales where the galaxy density fluctuation follows the linear bias model $\delta_{\rm g}=b\delta_{\rm m}$, the clustering signal provides the galaxy-galaxy correlation function $\xi_{\rm gg}=b^2\xi_{\rm mm}$, while the lensing signal indicates the galaxy-matter correlation function $\xi_{\rm gm}=b\xi_{\rm mm}$.

-Adding a projected clustering measurement of the LBG sample (Harikane et al, in prep.) to our lensing signal measurement, we demonstrate the first cosmological analysis through the growth of large-scale structure at $z\sim4$.
+Adding a projected clustering measurement of the LBG sample \cite{Harikane:2021} to our lensing signal measurement, we demonstrate the first cosmological analysis through the growth of large-scale structure at $z\sim4$.
 We measure the projected clustering signal and its jackknife covariance of the LBGs in the same manner as the previous measurements \cite{Harikane2018}.
 To ensure large-scale signals are used for cosmological constraints, we use the clustering signal at $1.5^\prime < \theta < 6.5^\prime$ and lensing signal at $6.0^\prime < \theta < 20^\prime$, which corresponds to the comoving scale ranges of $2.4 < R/[\hiMpc] <9.4$ and $8.7 < R/[\hiMpc] < 30$, respectively, at $z=3.8$.

+We estimate the impact of the uncertainty associated with LBG redshifts by using a subsample of LBGs which have spectroscopic redshifts.
+Using the spectroscopic redshifts, we find the model varies by $4\%$ and $17\%$ for lensing and clustering, respectively.
+These deviations are much smaller than the statistical uncertainties of the measurements which are typically $70\%$ and $40\%$ for lensing and clustering, respectively.

 We constrain the cosmological parameters $\Omega_{{\rm m}0}$ and $\sigma_8$ by simultaneously fitting the large scale clustering and lensing signal, while the other cosmological parameters are fixed to the \planck cosmology \cite{PlanckCosmology2018}.
 We model the lensing signal in the same manner as the modeling procedures described in the previous section with the following modifications.
 For the convergence profile of LBGs, we use only the 2-halo term and vary $b$ as a fitting parameter.
 We also vary $\Omega_{{\rm m}0}$ and $A_s$ on which the linear power spectrum depends.
 Both 1-halo and 2-halo term in the lensing signal from contaminating galaxies are fixed.
 We model the observed clustering signal as $\omega_{\rm tot}(\theta)=(1-f_{\rm cont})^2\omega_{\rm LBG}(\theta)$, where $\omega_{\rm LBG}(\theta)$ is the clustering signal from LBGs.
 Note that we ignore the contamination signal for clustering signal because it is suppressed by $f_{\rm cont}^2\sim0.06$.
 The projected clustering signal pf LBGs is modeled as $\omega_{\rm LBG}(\theta)=\int dz N^2(z)(dr/dz)^{-1}\int dk (k/2\pi)b^2P_{\rm mm}(k,z;\Omega_{{\rm m}0}, A_s)\\J_0(r(z)\theta k)$, where $N(z)$ is the normalized redshift distribution of galaxies taken from \cite{Ono2018}.